Improving Clinical Diagnosis with Counterfactual Multi-Agent Reasoning: Results

 \subsection{Performance comparison on different diseases/specialties over three datasets}

 As illustrated in Figure~\ref{fig:mimic-results}, we report disease/specialty-level diagnostic accuracy of \texttt{Llama} in three datasets.
-Figure~\ref{fig:llama-mimic} shows four diseases categorized by the original MIMIC dataset \cite{hager2024evaluation}, while Figures~\ref{fig:llama-mcr}--~\ref{fig:llama-er} introduces top-4 specialties categorized using the grouping taxonomy introduced in Liu et al. \cite{liu2025generalist}.
+Figure~\ref{fig:llama-mimic} shows four diseases categorized by the original MIMIC dataset \cite{hager2024evaluation}, while Figures~\ref{fig:llama-mcr} --~\ref{fig:llama-er} introduce top-4 specialties categorized using the grouping taxonomy introduced in Liu et al. \cite{liu2025generalist}.
+For MedCaseReasoning and ER-Reason, we map all ground-truth diagnoses to specialties \cite{liu2025generalist} and report the four most frequent ones.
 Overall, our method consistently achieves the highest diagnostic accuracy in all diseases/specialties across the datasets.
 In Figure~\ref{fig:llama-mimic}, appendicitis is generally the easiest condition to identify, and baseline methods already perform strongly.
 As a result, our method provides only modest improvements by 1.7\% compared with the second-best baseline (few-shot).
 However, the advantage of our method becomes more apparent on more challenging diseases and specialties.
-For example, in MedCaseReasoning (Figure~\ref{fig:llama-mcr}), our method substantially outperforms the second-best baselines across all four specialties.
-In ER-Reason, likely due to the nature of the ground-truth diagnoses, the few-shot CoT setting remains competitive across most specialties and even ties with our method in Neurology (20\% accuracy).
-Overall, compared with standard prompting methods and existing multi-agent baselines, our approach provides more consistent diagnostic performance across diseases and specialties, especially on more challenging cases.
+For example, in MedCaseReasoning (Figure~\ref{fig:llama-mcr}), our method substantially outperforms the second-best baselines across Cardiology, Neurology, and Oncology, while zero-shot and zero-shot CoT achieve competitive performance (29.3\%) compared to our approach in Immunology.
+In ER-Reason, likely due to the nature of the ground-truth diagnoses, the few-shot CoT setting remains competitive across most specialties.
+Overall, compared to standard prompting methods and existing multi-agent baselines, our approach offers more consistent diagnostic performance across diseases and specialties, particularly in more challenging cases.